-Despite AI’s immense potential for optimizing operations, reducing costs, and enhancing service delivery, energy and utility (E&U) organizations have been slow to universally embrace its power.
-Interest, however, is incredibly high, with 74 percent of utilities embracing AI per a recent study by IBM.
+Despite AI’s immense potential for optimizing operations, reducing costs, and improving service delivery, energy and utility (E&U) organizations have been slow to universally embrace its power.
+However, with aging infrastructure, tightening margins, and regulatory pressure, interest is incredibly high, with PR Newswire reporting that “64% of utility leaders have expanded their innovation budgets – and nearly all see AI as a strategic focus.”

 Top AI Use Cases for Utility Companies

-One of the primary applications of AI for utilities lies in predictive maintenance for assets.
-By analyzing vast amounts of data from sensors and equipment, AI algorithms can predict potential equipment failures before they occur, enabling organizations to schedule proactive maintenance activities.
+Predictive maintenance for equipment and assets is one of the primary applications of AI in utilities.
+By analyzing vast amounts of data from sensors and equipment, AI algorithms can predict potential equipment failures before they occur, so organizations can schedule proactive maintenance activities.

 Many utilities have embraced the opportunities AI presents to support asset maintenance initiatives.
 For example, Duke Energy, in partnership with AWS, utilizes AI to detect anomalies in wood poles using a computer vision-based solution.
 This program has resulted in high levels of accuracy in issue detection.

-Furthermore, AI-powered demand forecasting enables utilities to predict future energy demands accurately, facilitating better resource planning and allocation.
-Utilities can reduce operational costs and ensure reliable service delivery by optimizing generation and distribution, particularly during peak demand periods.
+Furthermore, AI-powered demand forecasting lets utility companies predict future energy demands accurately, facilitating better resource planning and allocation.
+It can reduce operational costs and ensure reliable service delivery by optimizing generation and distribution, particularly during peak demand periods.

 This is particularly pertinent and timely as utilities make the shift to electrification.
 Take, for example, the proliferation of electric vehicles (EVs), which has presented unique challenges for the electrical grid.
 EVs tend to be clustered in certain geographies, most heavily in urban areas, putting strain on regional grids.